mopioid/Borderlands-Commander/README.md

 # Borderlands Commander
-A Windows program that provides a number of useful functions while playing Borderlands 2 and TPS:
+An [UnrealEngine PythonSDK](https://github.com/bl-sdk/PythonSDK) mod for Borderlands 2 and Borderlands: The Pre-Sequel! that provides a number of useful functions while in game:
 * Saving and teleporting your position in the game.
 * Freezing time.
 * Modifying game speed.